polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/erc20-token.md

    }
    ```

-1. Add an `Result` return type to return the `InsufficientBalance` error .
+1. Add an `Result` return type to return the `InsufficientBalance` error.

    ```rust
    /// Specify the ERC-20 result type.